ecosensors/Paperless-Raspberry-Pi5/README.md

 If I need to restore a file, I would extract the zip file and get back the missing file(s)

 With the following command, I restored two exports with two different storage paths (I do not why).
 Some existing files have been replaced but I observed that both structure (storage paths) have been restored (not good).
+(Some investigation and improvement can be done here...)

 ```
 docker compose exec webserver document_importer ../export/export-2026-01-20.zip